 The Better Cotton Initiative promotes higher standards of cotton farming, processing and manufacturing practices across 21 countries of the planet.
 VFL is a proud member of the BCI and contributes to an ecosystem where sustainably produced cotton enters the global supply chain.

 The Global Organic Textile Standard (GOTS) is recognized as the world’s leading processing standard for textiles made from organic fibers.
-It defines high- level environmental criteria along the entire organic textiles supply chain and requires compliances with social criterion as well.
+It defines high- level environmental criteria along the entire organic textiles supply chain and requires compliances with the social criterion as well.
 Only textile products that contain a minimum of 70% organic fibers can become GOTS certified.
 All chemical inputs such as dyestuff and auxiliaries used must meet certain environmental and toxicological criteria.
 The choice of accessories is limited in accordance with ecological aspects as well.
-A functional waste water treatment plant is mandatory for any wet-processing unit involved and all processors must comply with social criteria.
+A functional wastewater treatment plant is mandatory for any wet-processing unit involved and all processors must comply with social criteria.

 The Global Organic Textile Standard is set by the leading standard setters to ensure that the organic status of textiles is top notch.
 This makes sure that the fabric is taken care of throughout the process of acquiring, processing, manufacturing, and packaging of the material.
 It is a benchmark that assures the customers that the best, and only the best has been provided to them.